xmtp/xmtp-dot-org/blog/custom-cts.md

 Here's a quick glossary of fields that are required for all content types:

 - `authorityId`: Identifies the entity that governs the content type, its definition, and implementation.
 Authority ID should be unique and widely recognized as belonging to the entity.
 DNS domains or ENS names can serve this purpose (e.g. `alix.eth`).
-The `xmtp.org` authority ID is reserved for standard content types, as well as this custom content type used for demonstration purposes.
+The `xmtp.org` authority ID is reserved for standard content types.

 - `typeId`: Identifies the particular type of content that can be handled by a specific implementation of the content type’s encoding/decoding rules.